Essential guide to setting up an office

 A sole trader works from her new office

-In a well-set-up office, the equipment, the systems and environment all contribute to making you and your business more efficient.
+In a well-set-up office (even if it's just a simple home office), the equipment, the systems and environment all contribute to making you and your business more efficient.

 Planning it properly from the start is the best way to make sure your office has what you need.